ChronoSheets/ChronoSheets-Ruby-Client/docs/TimesheetsApi.md

 api_instance = ChronoSheetsAPI::TimesheetsApi.new

-request = ChronoSheetsAPI::CSBatchUpdateTimesheetRequest.new # CSBatchUpdateTimesheetRequest | A BatchUpdateTimesheet Request object containing values for the new Timesheets to create
+request = ChronoSheetsAPI::CSBatchUpdateTimesheetRequest.new # CSBatchUpdateTimesheetRequest | A BatchUpdateTimesheet Request object containing values for the new Timesheets to create or update.
+If the timesheet Id is specified, then an update will be performed, else the timesheet record will be created.

 x_chronosheets_auth = "x_chronosheets_auth_example" # String | The ChronoSheets Auth Token